- the size of the unit and what the unit includes

 - what you may have exclusive use over

-A condominium plan must be registered with the Land Titles Office.
+The Land Titles Office registers condominium plans.
 A condominium cannot legally exist without a registered condominium plan.
-Once the condominium plan is registered, the Land Titles Office will assign a condominium plan number, which becomes part of the condominium corporation’s name.
+The Land Titles Office will assign a condominium plan number once it registers the condominium plan.
+This number becomes part of the condominium corporation’s name.

 Before You Buy: What to look for in the condominium plan

 In Alberta, the Condominium Property Act requires all condominium plans to include specific information that will help you decide whether the condominium development is right for you.